-1. In order to be certified as a weapons instructor, an peace officer shall successfully complete a certified North Dakota POST approved instructor development courses.
-In order to waive any of these requirements the applicant must make a personal appearance before the POST Board.

-2. If the peace officer is only going to conduct sidearm qualification testing on a certified shooting course, the peace officer only needs to successfully complete a certified North Dakota POST approved weapons instructor course.
+- 1. In order to be certified as a weapons instructor, a peace officer shall successfully complete a certified instructor development course and a certified weapons instructor development course. - 2.
+If the peace officer is only going to conduct sidearm qualification testing on a certified shooting course, the peace officer only needs to successfully complete a certified weapons instructor course.

-3. Each instructor shall successfully complete a certified weapons instructor refresher course at least once during the instructor's certification period in order to be eligible for recertification.

-4. The initial weapons instructor certification period will expire the same date as the instructor's peace officer license.
+- 3. Each instructor shall successfully complete a certified weapons instructor refresher course at least once during the instructor's certification period in order to be eligible for recertification. - 4.
+The initial weapons instructor certification period will expire the same date as the instructor's peace officer license.
 Subsequent weapons instructor certification periods will run concurrent with the three-year license period.